Adam-Etyang/DUARA-MAIN/README.md

 - Work on registeration page...its broken

 ## 9th oct
-- Finished up on auth stuff everything looks okay and s seems to be working
+- Finished up on auth stuff everything looks okay and seems to be working

 ## 11th oct
 - CRUD functionality